 object network dns-server host 192.168.0.53 ! access-list dmz_acl extended permit udp any object dns-server eq domain access-list dmz_acl extended deny ip any object inside-subnet access-list dmz_acl extended permit ip any any ! access-group dmz_acl in interface dmz

-The ACL is more complex that simply permitting that traffic to the DNS server on UDP port 53.
-If all we did is that first 'permit' line, then all traffic would be blocked from the dmz to hosts on the internet.
-Access-list have an implicit 'deny ip any any' at the end of the ACL.
-As a result, your dmz hosts would not be able to go out to the internet.
-Even though traffic from the dmz to the outside is permitted by default, by applying an ACL to the dmz interface, those default security behaviors for the dmz interface are no longer in effect and we must explicitly permit the traffic in the interface ACL.
+The ACL is more complex than simply permitting that traffic to the DNS server on UDP port 53.
+If all we did is that first 'permit' line, then all traffic would be blocked from the DMZ to hosts on the Internet.
+ACLs have an implicit 'deny ip any any' at the end of the ACL.
+As a result, your DMZ hosts would not be able to go out to the Internet.
+Even though traffic from the DMZ to the outside is permitted by default, with application of an ACL to the DMZ interface, those default security behaviors for the DMZ interface are no longer in effect and you must explicitly permit the traffic in the interface ACL.

-Step 4 - Test Configuration with Packet Tracer Feature
+Step 4 - Test Configuration with the Packet Tracer Feature

-Now that the configuration is completed, you need to test it to make sure it works.
+Now that the configuration is completed, you need to test it in order to make sure it works.
 The easiest method is to use actual hosts (if this is your network).
-However, in the interest of testing this from the command line and further exploring some of the ASA's tools, use the packet tracer to test and potentially debug any problems encountered.
+However, in the interest of testing this from the CLI and further exploring some of the ASA's tools, use the packet tracer in order to test and potentially debug any problems encountered.

 Phase: 8 Type: FLOW-CREATION Subtype: Result: ALLOW Config: Additional Information: New flow created with id 1, packet dispatched to next module